BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_FOUNDATION/civicbase-data-model.md

 - User 1:N ForumPost (as author)
 - ForumThread 1:N ForumPost

-## Sync Considerations for CosmicSyncCore
+## Sync Considerations for CivicBase

 - User and UserProfile data should be synced across the P2P network, with privacy settings respected
 - Project and ProjectMember data should be distributed among relevant users